 Using a content service provider can be a great ally in this case.
 If you talk to an article creation service, they can help you come up with related titles while still bringing the main focus back to your business.
 The main reason for this is that if you only blog about one topic, you limit your audience.
 Talking about related topics can deepen this pool.

 4. Blogs make you look more professional…and human.

 Your business being sharable isn’t just about how many people retweet your Twitter statuses.
 A business is sharable when a customer identifies with it and shares this with others.
 Becoming a business that people can identify with means:

 - Being human

-Blogs accomplish both of these things.
+Blogs accomplish both of these things, especially ones generated by professional blog writing services.
 A blog that shows off information and topics related to your business is smart and customer-conscious.
 It also gives a business a voice – something that was hard to pull off before business blogging became a phenomenon.

 Talk to your content service provider about crafting a tone for your business that also accomplishes both of these things.
 The tone of your blogs should be informative, but not so jargon-laced that it sails over the head of the laymen.